-Patrick Duffy traces his life and the connection between the two.
+Patrick Duffy traces out his life and the connection between the two saints mentioned above.

 John-Francis Regis was born into a family of some wealth in the diocese of Narbonne in the Languedoc region of southern France.
 He was educated by the Jesuits at Beziers.
 At the age of eighteen, he considered becoming a Buddhist, but at nineteen he entered the Jesuit novitiate at Toulouse on 8 December 1616.

 After finishing his course in rhetoric at Cahors, John-Francis was sent to teach grammar at several colleges: Billom (1619-1622), Puy-en-Velay (1625-1627), and Auch (1627-1628).
 While he was teaching, he also pursued his studies in philosophy at the scholasticate at Tournon.
 He began his study of theology at Toulouse in 1628 and was ordained in 1631.
 During his time studying theology his room-mate became concerned he was spending much of his nights in prayer and approached his superior who said: “Don’t disturb his devotions.
 If I’m not greatly mistaken, this man is a saint”.

 The rest of John-Francis’s life was devoted to preaching missions in rural areas, part of the great effort to re-Christianise Europe after the Council of Trent.
 His direct way of speaking and his manifest sincerity attracted people from every class of society.
 For the first two years he made the Jesuit College of Montpellier his centre.
 He visited prisons in the afternoon and set up a committee to help in this work.
 He also concerned himself with rescuing women from prostitution and set up girls so they could earn an income for themselves as lacemakers.